Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 > [Info] You can only change the status of a payment and capture transaction, but not any data.

 ## Check payment and capture transaction

 A capture provides numerous payment-related details, which may vary depending on the payment service provider settings.
 To decide whether you can manually refund or void a payment and capture transaction, you need to check its details.
+It might be that there is a general issue that is caused by the payment service provider, by the shop, or by Actindo.
+In this case, contact the according business partner.

 #### Prerequisites

-- At least one connection has been created, see [Create a connection](../Integration/01_ManageConnection.md#create-a-psp-connection).
+- At least one connection has been created, see [Create PSP connection](../Integration/01_ManageConnection.md#create-psp-connection).
 - At least one payment and capture transaction has been created.
 > [Info] It is recommended to add the following columns to your view to get the required information and to better filter and sort the entries: Status ID, Status information (if applicable).